quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Note: while not specifically required by the JSON-SEQ specification, all qlog field names in a JSON-SEQ serialization MUST be lowercase.

+In order to serialize all other CDDL-based qlog event and data structure definitions to JSON-SEQ, the official CDDL-to-JSON mapping defined in Appendix E of {{!CDDL=RFC8610}} SHOULD still be employed.

 ### Supporting JSON Text Sequences in tooling